-X-23 is Wolverine’s clone, but in her own way she’s Marvel’s Harley Quinn.
+X-23 is the original codename of Wolverine, Laura Kinney.
+She has been called both Logans clone and his daughter, but in her own way she’s Marvel’s Harley Quinn.

 That’s because, like Quinn, X-23 originated in a medium other than comics.
 She was created for the cartoon X-Men Evolution by Craig Kyle and Christopher Yost, who would also oversee her comics journey for half a decade in a pair of mini-series and on two teams.